UPPMAX/install-methods/apps/R_packages/R_packages-4.3.1_install-README.md

 Looks like this is not capturing all of the build output, just the "well behaved" output from R.

-Grepping for 'available' shows that several are not available, including several default packages grDevices, methods, graphics, stats, utils.
+Grep for 'not available' shows that some dependencies are not available.
 Of the other packages, these are moved to the archive.

+- spp
+- rsnps
 - clusterCrit
+- kmlShape

+These, which were reported not available when installing 4.2.1, were apparently not dependencies for packages installed with 4.3.1.
+They are also still in the archive, so install anyway.

 - ReorderCluster
 - mGSZ
-- spp
 - propr
 - EntropyExplorer
 - SPARQL